 Have educational experiences outside of the traditional learning environment (i.e., tutorials, private instruction, MOOCs, completed coursework from a non-regionally accredited institution, have advanced high school coursework that does not convey standardized college credit, etc.)

-In order to be considered for Prior Learning Portfolio Assessment, the learning should possess the following characteristics:
+In order to be considered for Credit for Prior Learning Assessment, the learning should possess the following characteristics:

 - It should be measurable.
 This may include learning that has resulted in licenses or certificates for non-credit training programs, and training or experiences leading to demonstrable skills.